 - Seasonal Affective Disorder: This fact sheet includes a description of seasonal affective disorder (SAD), signs and symptoms, how SAD is diagnosed, causes, and treatment options.

 - Teen Depression: This flier for teens describes depression and how it differs from regular sadness.
 It also describes symptoms, causes, and treatments, with information on getting help and coping.

 - Shareable Resources on Depression: Help support depression awareness and education in your community.
 Use these digital resources, including graphics and messages, to spread the word about depression.

 - Moms’ Mental Health Matter: Depression and Anxiety Around Pregnancy (National Institute of Child Health and Human Development)

 - Journal Articles: This webpage provides information on references and abstracts from MEDLINE/PubMed (National Library of Medicine).

-- Statistics: Major Depression Among Adults: This webpage provides information on the statistics currently available on the prevalence and treatment of depression among adults in the U.S.
+- Statistics: Major Depression: This webpage provides information on the statistics currently available on the prevalence and treatment of depression among people in the U.S.

 Unless otherwise specified, NIMH information and publications are in the public domain and available for use free of charge.
 Citation of the NIMH is appreciated.
 Please see our Citing NIMH Information and Publications page for more information.